After early success, Yahoo's Mayer faces rising bar

-SAN FRANCISCO Jan 29 Six months into her tenure, Yahoo Inc (YHOO.O) Chief Executive Marissa Mayer has arrested the decline of the Internet portal and has won favor on Wall Street with stock buybacks, but a longer-term turnaround remains uncertain.
+SAN FRANCISCO Six months into her tenure, Yahoo Inc Chief Executive Marissa Mayer has arrested the decline of the Internet portal and has won favor on Wall Street with stock buybacks, but a longer-term turnaround remains uncertain.

-Her promise on Tuesday of a modest revenue uptick in the coming year paled in comparison with the growth of its Internet peers.
-[ID:nL1N0AXIXL] And Yahoo shares, which have gained roughly 30 percent since Mayer took the reins in July, fell nearly 3 percent to $19.77 on Tuesday.

 "All in all it seems like they're off of life support," said Michael Binger, a senior portfolio manager at Gradient Investments.
 But "I still see it as kind of a second tier-search company, a good display company.
 I still struggle to see the new avenues of growth."